 Creative entomology is a discipline I have formed* out of two of my greatest passions – studying insects and making art.
-The main body of my work involves insect biodiversity surveys, 1-to-1 entomology sessions, art and design with a focus on all things six-legged, nature outings and visits to schools and community groups.
+The main body of my work involves insect biodiversity surveys, bug-centric learning experiences for all ages (including Heritage in Schools workshops and outings), and art and design with a focus on all things six-legged.

 This blog is a little side project or notebook.
-It’s an attempt to crystallise little droplets of my ocean of thoughts on biodiversity and the human condition into something meaningful to others.
-It combines my experiences in wildlife research with instinctive creative exploration and aims to bring people back in touch with our natural habitat and each other.
+It’s an attempt to crystallise little droplets of my swirling ocean of thoughts on biodiversity and the human condition into something meaningful to others.
+It combines my experiences in wildlife research with instinctive creative exploration in an attempt to bring people back in touch with our natural habitat and each other.

 *I have found just one other reference to creative entomology online, in relation to an award which “recognizes creative entomologists who have demonstrated the ability to find alternative solutions to problems that significantly impact entomology”.
 As the only person who claims the job title of creative entomologist, I’m pretty sure I win this.

 Who are those determined young artists going for gold in the Wild Postcard Project art competitions?
 Meet Solo*, a 13-year-old winner from Sainte Luce, Madagascar.

 Solo is one of those children that stand out from the class because of the bright light of their potential and determination.
 Studious and artistic, he is also, secretly, the true ring leader of his friends, a veritable Malagasy Bash Street Kids.
 Once I saw them giddily clambering up and down a tree to pick flowers full of delicious nectar.
 A member of the gang snatched a flower from the hands of a child who was unable to climb the tree.
 Solo scolded the thief, and climbed the tree a second time to get his friend a new flower.